rbignon/woob/docs/source/index.rst

 aggregated calls to every backends loaded with a specific capability.

-For example, once several backends are loaded, you can call :class:`~woob.capabilities.bank.base.CapBank.iter_accounts()` and you'll get accounts in the same :class:`~woob.capabilities.bank.base.Account` data model for all backends implementing :meth:`~woob.capabilities.bank.base.CapBank`:
+For example, once several backends are loaded, you can call :meth:`~woob.capabilities.bank.base.CapBank.iter_accounts` and you'll get accounts in the same :class:`~woob.capabilities.bank.base.Account` data model for all backends implementing :class:`~woob.capabilities.bank.base.CapBank`:

 .. code-block:: python